kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 Kind 2 produces output reporting that the first four expressions are reachable, while the last is not.
 For each reachable expression, Kind 2 prints a witness into a file.
-To print the witness in the terminal instead, you can pass the command-line option ``--dump_witness false`` to Kind 2.
+To print the witness in the terminal instead, you can pass ``--dump_witness false`` to Kind 2.

 .. _2_input/1_lustre#contracts: